FlyingKaenguru/log-aggregation-tools.docker-compose/README.md

   ``sudo sysctl -w vm.max_map_count=262144``

-* Disable paid features in Elasticsearch
+### Disable paid features in Elasticsearch

+As of Elasticsearch 8.0, the so-called "Searchable Snapshots" function is chargeable.
+This function makes it possible to create a fully searchable and queryable snapshot of an index, which can then be used as a backup or archive.
+This feature is typically used by larger companies or organizations that store large amounts of data and need to archive it in the form of snapshots.

+The paid version of Elasticsearch, also referred to as "Elasticsearch Enterprise," provides additional features and support options for organizations that require more comprehensive and professional support.
+This enterprise version offers advanced security and monitoring features, tools for managing Big Data and machine learning models, and specialized plugins and integration options, among other features.

+However, it is important to note that Elasticsearch remains available as open source software and can be downloaded and used for free.
+Most features, including basic search and analytics, remain free and available.
+[26]

 * Switch the value of Elasticsearch's ``xpack.license.self_generated.type`` setting from ``trial`` to ``basic``.
 The easiest way to achieve this is to pass the following environment variables to the container in the Docker-compose file.

   ```yml
   elasticsearch: